 8. Chatbots and Conversational Marketing

-Chatbots are becoming a cornerstone of mobile marketing, offering 24/7 customer support and real-time engagement.
-By using AI-powered chatbots, brands can automate customer interactions on mobile platforms, providing instant responses to inquiries, personalized product recommendations, and even support for mobile purchases.
+Chatbots provide 24/7 customer support and real-time engagement.
+By leveraging AI, brands can automate interactions, offer recommendations, and support mobile purchases.

 9. Augmented Reality (AR) for Mobile